wirthjohannes/BlueLib/TestHelpers.md

 endinterface
 ```

-All modules expecte a `String` as first parameter.
+All modules expect a `String` as first parameter.
 This is used as the name for messages via [Logging](Logging.md).

 **Important**: As in the Logging library, this string must *NOT* contain whitespaces.